raspberrypilearning/astropi-iss-speed/en/step_4.md

 --- task ---

 Write a function to find the keypoints and descriptors for the two images.
-It will take three arguments.
-The first two are the OpenCV image objects and the last is the maximum number of features you want to search for.
+It will take three arguments: the first two are the OpenCV image objects, and the last is the maximum number of features you want to search for.

 --- code ---
 ---